 BELIEVE IN INTANGIBLE.
 Real power is invisible.
 It is a strong spirit that can drive incessantly that will achieve something great.
 Naysayers will see obstacles and stay in comfort zone.
 Look for someone with this kind of strong spirit, set him a high goal, support him and let him run.

 CHANGE IS HARD.
 There is usually no common goal in change.
 Find each people’s or team’s motivation, try fear or greed – the ‘what’s in it for me’.
-Then trade it for the change that you want.
+Then trade it for the change that we want.

 For every two persons around me, there is always one that can teach me something new.
 There are numerous people in my life and work that continue to impress me and motivate me.
-If I have to restrict to three only: 1. my mother, who taught me to be watchful for flattery; 2. my father, who taught me that life is too important to take it seriously; and 3.
+If I have to restrict to three only: 1. my mother, who taught me to be watchful of flattery; 2. my father, who taught me that life is too important to take it seriously; and 3.
 Mr. Michael Peacock, who was a Math teacher in pre-university days, and a friend for many years now.
 He put me, then one who could not even make a complete sentence in English, in an English-speaking play and through a rigor that eventually sent the play on stage at the Victoria Theatre.
 He boosted my self-confidence.
 He also gave me counter-arguments that helped broaden my way of thinking and eventually my worldview.

 Beauty is everywhere, capturing it is an art.
 I try to apply this in my work.